toralf/torutils/README.md

 ```

 The output should look similar to these [IPv4](./iptables-L.txt) and [IPv6](./ip6tables-L.txt) examples.
-To reset the filter table, run:
+To stop filtering, just run:

 ```bash
 sudo ./ipv4-rules.sh stop
 ```

 ### Rule set
-The rules for an ip connecting to the local ORPort are:
+There 5 rules for an ip connecting to the local ORPort:

 1. trust Tor authorities and snowflake
 2. block the ip for 30 min if > 5 inbound connection attempts per minute are made
 3. block the ip for 30 min if > 3 inbound connections are established
-4. ignore any further connection attempt if the ip is hosting only 1 relay and has already 1 inbound connection established
+4. ignore any further connection attempt if the ip is not hosting 2 relays and has 1 inbound connection already established
 5. ignore any further connection attempt if 2 inbound connections are already established

 ### Installation and configuration hints
 The instructions are made for the IPv4 script.
 The IPv6 script can be handled in a similar way.

+The package [iptables](https://www.netfilter.org/projects/iptables/) is needed,
+[jq](https://stedolan.github.io/jq/) is needed in rule 4 to know if and which relays run at the same ip.

-If the parsing of the torrc (line [150](ipv4-rules.sh#L150)) doesn't work, then:
+If the parsing of Tors config file _torrc_ (line [150](ipv4-rules.sh#L150)) doesn't work, then:
-1. specify the relays in the environment, eg.:
+1. define the relay/s in the environment variable, eg.:
     ```bash
     export CONFIGURED_RELAYS="1.2.3.4:443"
     export CONFIGURED_RELAYS6="[cafe::beef]:9001"